markshmidt/coffee-shop-app/docs/personal-journey.md

 For now, the most complicated part for me is integrating variants of items into template.
 After couple of hours filtering with js and trying to make prices look normal, I realized that MenuItems price_cents differs from Variant base_price_cents and that is why the price with ExpressionWrapper was not workinb.
 Similar problem with Modifiers: I want them to be different for different item groups (e.g. Food does not need to have "add syrup/extra shot", right?).
 I will change models again and attach groups to categories (perhaps items in the future?)

+## Day 7.

+Continued working on modifiers: after they were shown in UI almost correctly, I realized that "milk" group was nowhere to be seen, though I attached it to both specific drinks and items categories.
+Needed to refactor the code a bit and assign each model unique id connected with item$ before that I was using the same ids ( like id="modal") for every one.
+Ih helped to make the code clearer and render template with correct modifiers.
+JS is a bit hard for me, I use a lot of help with that, but still learning.
+Planning to finish the correct price display for the whole modal window today, though my classes have started.